-Although there is no standard educational requirement for beginning desktop publishers, most employers prefer applicants who have completed a certificate program, which takes approximately a year and can often be completed online.
+Although there is no standard educational requirement for beginning desktop publishers, most employers prefer applicants who have completed a certificate program and career training, which takes approximately a year and can often be completed online.
 A two-year online associate's degree or a four-year bachelor's degree in graphic design, graphic arts, or graphic communication can provide the best job opportunities.
 In the rapidly evolving world of multimedia technology, desktop publishers with computer savvy will have a competitive edge in desktop publishing, an occupation that the BLS expects to grow faster than average through 2014.

 A Day in the Life of a Desktop Publisher